recmend/rovalio/source/index.html.md

 Type | Description
 ---- | -----------
-api_connection | Failure to connect to Finos's API. api_error | API errors cover any other type of problem (e.g., a temporary problem with our servers), and are extremely uncommon. authentication_error | Failure to properly authenticate yourself in the request. invalid_request | Invalid request errors arise when your request has invalid parameters.
+api_connection | Failure to connect to Roval's API. api_error | API errors cover any other type of problem (e.g., a temporary problem with our servers), and are extremely uncommon. authentication_error | Failure to properly authenticate yourself in the request. invalid_request | Invalid request errors arise when your request has invalid parameters.